ShimOnSanV/WinApps/README.md

-# WinApps
+# WinApps (CLI Proof of concpet)
-The original idea belongs to Fmstrat
 =================
-I decided to implement an idea belonging to Fmstrat in my way because the solution where my Grandpa is supposed to open terminal is not the way to go :)
-Running native Windows applications using a simple interface similar to Lutris.
+I've chosen to create my own one-click solution for launching Word, Excel, or other Office applications on your GNU Linux instance.
+This decision was driven by the fact that the existing solutions from other developers, which require my Grandpa to open a terminal, just don't cut it :)
 =================
+On my local machine, I have the capability to unpack an ISO, incorporate an *.xml file to create an unattended installer, and then repack it.
+The next phase involves automating the process of setting up a VirtualBox virtual machine.
+[...]
 Ulitmate goal is provide the *.deb like file to open via your Package Manager